m-abdelwahab/hidden-gems/README.md

 # Hidden Gems (WIP)

-Hidden Gems is a fullstack app where users can sign up and browse a collection of links and add them to their favorites.
+Hidden-Gems is a fullstack app where users can sign up and browse a collection of links and add them to their favorites.
 An admin is responsible for adding links

 It's built using the following technologies: